 Professional Development Pathways

-Elective courses offered throughout the year within the following professional development pathways
+Courses are offered throughout the year within the following professional development pathways.

 Distance Education programs continue to grow worldwide and it is imperative that faculty become confident and competent in the use of technology and learning management systems for distribution of course content to students.
 Whether you are teaching an online class or simply using the Canvas LMS as a supplemental resource for the classroom, understanding the platform, knowing how to best use its tools and being able to provide an engaging online experience for students are among the many skills you will learn through Distance Education training.